rahulmbagal/Docker_Links_Commands/README.md

 ----------------------------------------------------------------------------------------------------------

-# multiple command mean multiple commandline windows
+# multiple command - mean multiple commandline in different windows

 docker exec  -it or -i -t  <container-id or (docker ps)> <command>